Skip to content

 OpenOPC 2 is based on the OpenOPC python library that was originally created by Barry Barnleitner and its many Forks on Github.
 Without the great work of all the contributors, this would not be possible.
 Contribution is open for everyone.

-The authors of the var package are:
+The authors of the package are (among others):

 Years Name User